AP source: MacKinnon signs 8-year deal, highest paid in NHL

 His new $12.6 million salary cap hit that goes into effect at the start of the 2023-24 season surpasses Connor McDavid’s $12.5 million as the highest in the league.
 McDavid’s $100 million, eight-year deal with the Edmonton Oilers signed in 2017 was the previous record for the highest annual cap hit since the system went into place in 2005.

+“Obviously it’s really cool, for sure,” MacKinnon said of being the highest-paid player in hockey.
+“Hoping there’s no more pandemics and the cap goes up even more, but, yeah, I think the term was the most important thing.
+I just wanted to be here for the rest of my career and hopefully I get another deal after this, too.”

-The only richer deals than MacKinnon’s in the cap era are: Alex Ovechkin’s $124 million, 13-year contract with Washington, Shea Weber’s $110 million, 14-year contract with Nashville and Sidney Crosby’s $104.4 million, 12-year contract with Pittsburgh.
+The only richer deals than MacKinnon’s in NHL history are Alex Ovechkin’s $124 million, 13-year contract with Washington, Shea Weber’s $110 million, 14-year contract with Nashville and Sidney Crosby’s $104.4 million, 12-year contract with Pittsburgh.
 The collective bargaining agreement has since limited contract lengths to eight years for a players re-signing with his own team and seven for free agents.

 MacKinnon agreed to the deal with training camp about to start.
 It’s been a short offseason for MacKinnon and the Avalanche after they captured their first Stanley Cup title since 2001.